brave/brave-core/components/brave_ads/core/internal/ads/serving/eligible_ads/pipelines/inline_content_ads/README.md

-# Eligible Inline Content Ads Pipeline
+# Eligible Inline Content Ads

 Decide which inline content ads are eligible for delivery to the user.